 Quinoa is a delicious and versatile gluten-free seed.
 It’s incredibly easy to make and can be made into tons of different recipes, both savory and sweet.
 I’ll show you how to cook quinoa so it’s perfect every time!

-What is quinoa?
+What exactly is quinoa?

-Along with buckwheat it’s classified as a “pseudo-grain” because it’s not a grain, but people often have it as a breakfast bowl, in sushi, buddha bowls, I think you get the point!
+Along with buckwheat it’s classified as a “pseudo-grain” because it’s not a grain, but people often have it as a breakfast bowl, in sushi, buddha bowls, and other recipes where a grain would typically be present.

-How to make fluffy quinoa
+How to cook quinoa

-STEP 4: Bring the quinoa to a low boil.
+STEP 4: Bring to a low boil.